All Episodes

 He walked up to them.

-And the kid said, well, I was trying to be respectful and smile and show him that we're just here and we we mean nobody any harm.
+And the kid said, well, I was trying to be respectful and smile and show him that we're just here and we mean nobody any harm.

 Like I would believe that about the guy that was playing the drum.

-And you got this group, the Hebrew Israelites that believe African Americans are God's chosen people and the real descendants of the Hebrews of the Bible, and the militant members have a very strange list of enemies.
+And you got this group, the Hebrew Israelites, that believe African Americans are God's chosen people and the real descendants of the Hebrews of the Bible.

-I'm reading from the Washington Post now, by the way.
+Apparently they dislike, I'm reading from the Washington Post now, by the way.

 We got the tape.

-You got all these dirty ass cra behind you with a rare with a red make America great head again on, and you're cool if you want to fight your brother.
+You got all these dirty ass behind you with a red, with a red Make America Great hat again on.

 So they were being subject to that.